 Human beings are primates, and primates are political animals.
-Our brains were designed not just to gather and hunt, but also to get ahead socially, often by devious means.
-The problem is that we like to pretend otherwise; we're afraid to acknowledge the extent of our own selfishness.
-And this makes it hard for us to think clearly about ourselves and our behavior.
+Our brains are therefore designed not just to hunt and gather, but also to get ahead socially, often by devious means.

 Beyond our personal lives, unconscious motives also lurk within large-scale social institutions such as art, charity, education, politics, and religion.
 In fact, these venerated institutions are in many ways designed to accommodate our hidden motives, to serve covert agendas alongside their “official” ones.
 The existence of big hidden motives can upend the usual political debates and cast fatal doubt on many polite fictions.
-You won't see yourself — or the world — the same after confronting the elephant in the brain.
+You won’t see yourself — or the world — the same after confronting the elephant in the brain.

 Robin Hanson is an associate professor of economics at George Mason University and a research associate at the Future of Humanity Institute of Oxford University.
 He has a PhD in social science from Caltech, master's in physics and philosophy from U. Chicago, and worked for nine years in artificial intelligence as a research programmer at Lockheed and NASA.
 He helped pioneer the field of prediction markets, and recently published The Age of Em: Work, Love and Life when Robots Rule the Earth; his TED talk on it has over one million views.
 He’s had sixty academic publications, 3440 citations, 640 media mentions, given 300 invited talks, and blogs at OvercomingBias.com.
 More here.